uofajillian/edx-documentation/en_us/shared/building_and_running_chapters/creating_content/create_html_component.rst

 HTML Component Templates
 *****************************

-When you create a new HTML component, you select from a list of templates:
+When you create a new HTML component, you select from a list of templates.

 .. image:: ../../../shared/building_and_running_chapters/Images/html_templates.png
  :alt: The list of HTML Component templates in the Studio unit page.